justintaekim/justintaekim/README.md

 ## Hi there 👋

+I'm Justin!
+- 🔭 I’m currently working on developing full-stack web apps that can provide convenience to users!
+- 🏫 I’m a recent CS graduate from UC Berkeley :)
+- 🤔 I’m looking for opportunities!
+- 📫 Feel free to reach out at justinkim607@berkeley.edu
+- ⚡ Fun fact: I cut my own hair! if you're interested in a haircut... 👀

 <!--
 **justintaekim/justintaekim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.